Burn (Hamilton song)

 "Burn" is the fifteenth song from Act 2 of the musical Hamilton, based on the life of Alexander Hamilton, which premiered on Broadway in 2015.
 Lin-Manuel Miranda wrote both the music and lyrics to the song.
 The song is sung by the character Eliza Hamilton, originally performed by Phillipa Soo.

 Background

-As Ron Chernow describes in his biography Alexander Hamilton, for which the show was based, "Eliza Hamilton was a modest, self-effacing woman who apparently destroyed her own letters and tried to expunge her presence from the history books."
+As Ron Chernow describes in his biography Alexander Hamilton, upon which the show was based, "Eliza Hamilton was a modest, self-effacing woman who apparently destroyed her own letters and tried to expunge her presence from the history books."
 The song draws on Lin-Manuel Miranda's interpretation of Chernow's assumption that Eliza destroyed some of her correspondence with her husband.

 Synopsis

-"Burn" comes just after Alexander Hamilton, hoping to salvage his professional legacy, admits to his extramarital affair in a public pamphlet.
+"Burn" comes just after "The Reynolds Pamphlet" as Hamilton, hoping to salvage his professional legacy, admits to his extramarital affair in a public pamphlet.
 Eliza finds herself as collateral damage in the matter, feeling shattered and betrayed by the revelation.
-The heartbreak and public humiliation drive her to take control of the story by burning the love letters Hamilton wrote to her.
+The heartbreak and public humiliation drive her to take control of the story by burning the letters Hamilton wrote to her.